msakrejda/attr_vault/README.md

-Because AttrVault uses a keyring, with access to multiple keys at once, key rotation is fairly straightforward: if you add a key to the keyring with a higher id than any other key (or more recent `created_at` for the legacy keyring format), that key will automatically be used for encryption.
+Because AttrVault uses a keyring, with access to multiple keys at once, key rotation is fairly straightforward: if you add a key to the keyring with a higher id than any other key, that key will automatically be used for encryption.
 Any keys that are no longer in use can be removed from the keyring.